Laplacian coflow on the 7-dimensional Heisenberg group: Explicit solutions for the modified Laplacian coflow

 The underlying metrics $g_t$ of this solution converge smoothly, up to pull-back by time-dependent diffeomorphisms, to a flat metric, uniformly on compact sets in $H$ as t goes to $- \infty$. \end{theorem}

-\begin{proof} By Cauchy's Theorem there exist a maximal open interval $I$, containing $0$, and a smooth function $y: I \rightarrow (0, + \infty)$, which is the unique solution of \eqref{ode2}.
+\begin{proof} By the Picard-Lindel\"of Theorem, there exists a maximal open interval $I$, containing $0$, and a smooth function $y: I \rightarrow (0, + \infty)$, which is the unique solution of \eqref{ode2}.
 To prove that \eqref{sol_grig_2} is the solution of the coflow \eqref{modifiedcoflow} for $-\varphi_1$, we proceed as follows.
 As in the proof of Theorem \ref{Th6.1}, for each $t\in I$, we consider the basis $\{f^1(t),\dots,f^7(t)\}$ of left invariant 1-forms on $H$ defined by